Grendon, Northamptonshire: Grendon Hall

 Most of the present hall dates from the 17th century when it was rebuilt by General Hatton Compton, although certain earlier parts date to the 1570s.
 Pevsner describes the east front as being "fine" quality.
 It is thought to be the work of John Lumley of Northampton.

-In WWII the hall was used by the SOE as a training camp for the Free French.
+In World War II, the hall was used by the Secret Intelligence Branch (SI) of the American Office of Strategic Services (OSS) as a staging grounds and holding area for Operation SUSSEX.
+Contrary to popular misconception, the Special Operations Executive did not have any officers stationed here, as they were stationed at the other Grendon Hall, in Buckinghamshire.

 Next to the present site of Grendon Hall, but on the other side of the brook is the site of a much earlier medieval manor house owned by Richard de Harrington, whose fish ponds remain today as part of the grounds of the present hall.

 In 1946, after the death of the then owner Miss Mundy, the hall was sold to the County Council.
 The hall was re-opened by the then Princess Elizabeth in 1946.

 The Old Parsonage

 The house was designed by S.S.
 Teulon and built in 1850.
 Pevsner describes it as a "...picturesque Tudor with an odd lantern with cupola; handsome gabled with mullioned windows."
 It is now a private house.